ZWO Seestar S50/S30 Smart Telescopes

 The easiest target was the Moon, highlighted by the August 2024 blue supermoon.
 Note how clear you can see the rays coming from Tyco.
 And Copernicus is easy to find near the center.

 Globular clusters were the same – led, of course, by the Hercules cluster (M13) and M15 in Pegasus.
-Don’t forget the many globular clusters in Ophiuchus.
+However, a longer exposure time does bring out more details.

 Planetary Nebula are easy targets, although the Helix nebula required a much longer set of exposures.
 Supernovae remnants are a bit more difficult and also require a longer series of exposures, but the Veil nebula, in particular, is worth the effort.